fermi-ad/timestamp-synchrony/results/README.md

 These are a collection of observations from the [raw output](./rawOutput.txt).

+## Future Efforts

+Dennis Nicklaus recommended running the test again and comparing the results for consistency.

 ## Unresponsive Nodes

 These nodes weren't marked as down but a request on event to it's guaranteed readable device didn't respond.